pgelinas/gradleplugins/pdePlugin/readme.md

     // ID of the build.
 Used in naming the build output. buildId = "BUILD_ID" // This is the default

+    // These properties are PDE Build properties (ie, build.properties) not specifically handled by gradle.
-    // These properties are key-value pair that are passed to the runtime via the -D parameter.
+    // They are key-value pair defined via the ExtraPropertiesExtension that are passed to the runtime via the -D parameter.
-    // If the key is a property that is in the build.properties file, the value of the file will be overwritten. additionalProperties = ["javacSource" : "1.6", "javacTarget", "1.6"] // The default for these value is 1.5, so you can override it here.
+    // Note: the presented values are the default. ext {
+        javacSource = "1.5"
+        set("p2.gathering", false)
+    }
+    ext.javacTarget = "1.5"
+    ext["p2.gathering"] = false
 }

 // An example of configuration of the copy task